FreezingSnail/Maze-Rider/README.md

 Maybes:
 -----------
-* add a button and gate tile (would need an aditional class prob)
+* add a button and gate tile (would need an aditional class prob).
 * add a background music theme.
-* write a cheeseball story page
+* write a cheeseball story page.
+* add pushable tile.

 Done: